ElakkuvanR/fruitstore/README.md

 * And then run the 'docker-compose up -d'
 * Wait for the containers to be up
-* This is the host name to access the buyer application - buyer.fruitstore.com
+* This is the host name to access the buyer application - https://buyer.fruitstore.com
+* End point of the middleware - https://api-middleware.fruitstore.com/

 ## About the containers